 A Radon Resistant New Construction (RRNC) is a home in which a builder has planned for and installed a Radon Mitigation System during the process of the home's construction.
 By doing this, the builder is able to conceal the piping through a wall or chase and out of the home through the roof.
 The Radon Mitigation System will enhance the Indoor Air Quality of the home by reducing the homebuyer's exposure to radon, therefore lowering the risk of contracting lung cancer.

 The United States Environment Protection Agency (EPA) recommends that each home be tested for Radon every 2 years.
+Radon testing should also be performed after any major home renovations that affect the natural stack effect on the home.

 Yes!
 The recommendation is to test each home every 2 years for radon, even if you have had a radon mitigation system installed.
 This is the best way to test the effectiveness of the mitigation system and to keep exposure to radon levels as low as possible.